Category

 Ohhhh, my bad!
 You wanted to fit into your bathing suit come summer?
 Sorry, but compounding is working against you when you OD on Chunky Monkey for 365-evenings.

 Now let’s say that you’ve moved your measuring cups to an easy to reach cupboard (at least two sets of course) and use them at each meal.
-Let’s also say that you’re eating healthy bites throughout the day like baby carrots, and you Eat before You Eat, and you celebrate your tiny-wins – every day. . . for a year?
+Let’s also say that you’re eating healthy bites throughout the day like baby carrots, you Eat before You Eat, and you celebrate your tiny-wins – every day. . . for a year?
 (Heck, even four months.)

 Now you’re using the cool party trick of compounding for your highest good.